ExecDevOps/raspi2png/README.md

 The reason I made this fork is because the remote desktop applications require an X server to run and SSH only does the command-line interface but not graphical programs.
 What if you want something that can stream graphical programs that don't use X?
 Could not find anything, so I forked raspi2png and added the option here.

 I also added keyboard emulation.
 If "control" is set to 1 (e.g. `raspi2png stream 8888 0.5 192.168.0.111 1`) then you can type in the browser window and it simulates those as keyboard presses on the Raspberry Pi.
-Seems to work great on the TTY but doesn't always work right within other software.

     Usage: raspi2png [--pngname name] [--width <width>] [--height <height>] [--compression <level>] [--delay <delay>] [--display <number>] [--stdout] [--help]